dribnet/purvs/README.md

 ## Creative Coding 2: Custom Pixel

-For this time, I changed the colour of the background from green-blue to the pure blue.
-I use the blue tone to show the mood of sadness so I want it to be the cold and ruthless blue.
+Now I changed the background colour to the light blue.
+I want to give the whole render a more blue shader so I choose this colour.
+But the pixels in dark areas are not so solid now.
+I may try black later.